amjadz/ChattyChat-Android/README.md

 - Used the Piccasso library to display the images for the avaters
 - Authentication also uses Firebase as well as Firebase storage to store all the uploaded images.

-- I utilized this nifty <a href="https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet" target="_blank">Markdown Cheatsheet</a> for this sample `README`.

 ---

 ## Contact